 Don’t let other drivers influence you

 Driving down highways and winding along back roads is plenty of fun, but if there are cars behind you sitting on your tail, this might tempt you to drive faster than you are comfortable with.
-If you stick to the speed limit, you shouldn’t have any problems, but this is not enough for some aggressive drivers behind you.
+If a car whizzes past from its new installation of Wiseco racing pistons, don’t let it tempt you.
+Although racing is fun, you should always stick to the speed limit.
+This way, you shouldn’t have any problems and will maximize yours and your passenger’s safety.

 Still, you shouldn’t allow this to influence how you drive, and if you feel it could put you and your passengers in danger, keep doing what you’re doing.
 Of course, you shouldn’t move too slowly, as this could also be dangerous, but just because other cars are speeding doesn’t mean you should.